-Last night Rich and I had been talking and he had told me that he had found it an ego boost that two women had been fighting over him.
+Last night Danny and I had been talking and he had told me that he had found it an ego boost that two women had been fighting over him.
 When he said it I looked at him in shock because I could not believe what a fucking wanker he is.

 I rang my sister, and told her that I could not do this, I didn’t think I could stay, I could not see how things were getting any better.
-She suggested that I keep a weekly journal of my thoughts and feelings; mainly as a comparison, to enable me to establish whether I was moving on or not, whether I could stay with Rich, and whether things were getting better, or easier, or whether I couldn’t forgive.
+She suggested that I keep a weekly journal of my thoughts and feelings; mainly as a comparison, to enable me to establish whether I was moving on or not, whether I could stay with Danny, and whether things were getting better, or easier, or whether I couldn’t forgive.
 I thought it was a good idea.

-When Rich had said about his ‘ego boost’ I pointed out to him that I was fighting with FGB (Fucking goofy bitch) because of what ‘She’ had done to me.
+When Danny had said about his ‘ego boost’ I pointed out to him that I was fighting with FGB (Fucking goofy bitch) because of what ‘She’ had done to me.
 I wasn’t fighting for him!
 FGB could fucking have him!

 However it really got to me – as I should never have been in that position, and I was, and I am worth more than that!

 Yes, Ethan is right that some of that is my pride.
 However, it is also my self-respect.